survivejs/maintenance-book/manuscript/code-quality/02-code-formatting.md

 Formatting tools complement linting well.
 They eliminate one source of confusion and make sure your code is formatted in a consistent manner.

 You'll learn about typing in the next chapter.

-?> We should say something about lint-staged here and automating code formatting.
-?> Might be worth mentioning stylefmt plugins including "order".
-?> Mention that Prettier can also be installed as a VSCode extension - seems to run on save.